OpenStackweb/osf-website/src/pages/membership/companies.md

       empowering and promoting the Open Infrastructure community and open source software projects.
-Each Platinum Member's company strategy aligns with the OpenInfra Foundation mission and is responsible for committing full-time resources toward the project.
+Each Platinum Member's company strategy aligns with the OpenInfra Foundation mission and is responsible for committing full-time resources toward OpenInfra projects.
 Thank you to the following Platinum Members who are committed to the Open Infrastructure community's success. <a href="/join/members">Learn more about becoming a member.</a>
     level: platinum